 Notes and key quotes for a character study on Stephen Blackpool, with references to chapter and book

 Stephen is an honest worker with heart and ‘perfect integrity’ (1x).
 He does not make a ‘servile’ bow to Bounderby (1xi); he is a self-possessed man and, as the representation of the metonymic ‘Hands’, he demonstrates their self respect.
-When responding to Mrs Sparsit being described as a ‘born lady’, he simply comments, ‘I were born myseln.’
-(1xi), meaning ‘I am what I am’.
+When responding to Mrs Sparsit being described as a ‘born lady’, he comments, ‘I were born mysen.’
+(1xi), meaning ‘I am as honourable as she’.

 His reason for standing against the union, although perhaps unconvincing to the reader, demonstrates his high moral code that ‘a promess’ (2v), once made, is binding.
 When he refers to his fellow workers as ‘brothers’ (2iv), the word is used to show faith and communality – this is not necessarily political terminology because he is ‘faithful to his class’ (2v) and he is ‘faithful to the last to those that had repudiated him’ (2v).
 He is touchingly described by Rachael in this anaphoric triplet: ‘the honestest lad, the truest lad, the best!’
 (3iv)